learning-augmented-algorithms/learning-augmented-algorithms.github.io/cfp/index.md

 Posters provide a platform for discussing works in progress, new research directions, and challenges related to learning-augmented algorithms.
+Topics include, but are not limited to, theoretical work on the design and analysis of such algorithms with provable performance guarantees, as well as emerging applications that evaluate the real-world impact of algorithms with predictions on various systems or problems.
 We solicit two types of posters.
-First, we invite poster submissions that present new ideas, work in progress, ongoing research directions, and preliminary results.
-Second, we invite authors of recently published papers on topics related to Algorithms with Predictions to present their work as a poster.
+First, we invite poster submissions that present new ideas, works in progress, ongoing research directions, and preliminary results.
+Second, we invite authors of recently published papers on topics related to algorithms with predictions to present their work as a poster.
 Two-page abstracts of accepted posters will be posted on the workshop's webpage.

 <br>